 Driving to Port Canaveral

 If you live in the area, then driving to the port is convenient.
-Driving allows you to arrive whenever you want and head home on your schedule without waiting on anyone else’s schedule.
+Driving allows you to arrive whenever you want and head home on your schedule without waiting on anyone else.
 As well, given the distance between Orlando and the port — along with the number of things to do in the area — driving is especially nice as an easy way to get around.

 If you do drive, keep in mind you’ll need to park your car.
 Parking at the port is convenient, but costs $17 per day.
 There are independent lots that are cheaper.
 See more details in our parking section below.